wp-plugins/customize-login-image/readme.txt

 == Changelog ==

+= 2.0 =
+* Added compatibility to WordPress 3.8 "Parker".

 = 1.3 =
 * Fixed another bug with the UPLOADS folder handling.
 Now it should work correctly in all possible configurations of the UPLOADS folder.